khpf88/Lisa-AI-Voice-Assistant/doc/PRD.md

     *   **Aggressive sentence splitting** is used to reduce perceived latency.
 The system synthesizes smaller chunks of text (e.g., after commas) as they arrive from the LLM.
 To counteract potential choppiness from this approach, the client-side maintains a larger audio buffer.

 *   **Language Model Integration:**
+    *   **On-the-Fly Model Switching:** The application now uses different models based on the user's prompt.
+A smaller, faster model is used for general conversation, while a more capable model is used for tasks like coding.
+This optimizes performance and response quality.
+    *   **Intelligent Response Summarization:** If a response from the LLM is too long, the application uses a secondary, quick LLM call to summarize it into a more concise, conversational reply before sending it to the TTS engine.
     *   The application will receive text input from the STT engine and generate responses using a Large Language Model.
     *   It currently focuses on a **local, CPU-optimized LLM** (e.g., LiquidAI/lfm2 via `llama.cpp`).
 Cloud-based LLM integration (e.g., Google Gemini API) is currently commented out.
     *   LLM responses will be streamed, allowing for sentence-by-sentence TTS synthesis and playback to reduce perceived latency.